nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 ## Design & implementation

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}
+### Help menu feature
+#### Implementation
+The "help" feature is facilitated by the  `Help` class.
+It provides a static method `printHelp` to print out a guide on how to use the commands in the application.
+`printHelp` can be used in the event the user issues an invalid command

 ### Add Member to Group feature
 #### Implementation